scriptaria/quick-express/README.md

     PATCH /tasks/1 - Updates task #1
     DELETE /tasks/1 - Deletes task #1

+**You can see all the default endpoints that comes with Quick Express in the `requests.http` file, and you can use [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to test it all in VSCode.**

 ## CLI Tool

 Quick Express comes with a simple CLI tool to generate components such as Models and Modules, take a try: